 Parents of current Academy 5th and 6th Graders:

-This is the information for the transition to Algebra I Pre-AP (Part 1, 7th Grade & Part 2, 8th Grade)
+This is the information for the transition to Advanced Algebra I (Part 1, 7th Grade & Part 2, 8th Grade)

-Pre-AP classes include all of the material that is found in traditional Algebra classes, and then cover material that is traditionally not discussed until later in the math sequence.
-Students who qualify for these courses at SAA, and who work hard, can expect to earn grades that are commensurate with the grades they are used to earning in past math classes.
+Acceleated classes include all of the material that is found in traditional Algebra classes, and then cover material that is traditionally not discussed until later in the math sequence.
+Students in these courses at SAA, who work hard, can expect to earn grades that are commensurate with the grades they are used to earning in past math classes.
 Students completing Algebra I in 8th grade will begin their freshman year taking Geometry (unless they also complete the optional Geometry course that the Academy offers as a paid elective during 8th grade).

 Suggestions from the AlgebraGuy